cloudmesh/cloudmesh-cloud/tests/cloud/README.rst

 ~~~

 - Due to the nature of AWS vm creation, the test can get hung up on the wait command depending
   on your configuration.
+If this happens, the test will need to be manually cancelled, and your
+  configuration updated.

 Oracle
 ~~~~~~

-- Hangs on input at the end of testing
+- Hangs on input at the end of testing TODO diagnose issue.